EdgeApp/edge-docs/source/index.html.md

 | --- | --- | --- |
 | blockHeight | `Int` | New block height value |

-Callback fires when the TxLib detects a blockheight change for the supported currency.
+Callback fires when the plugin detects a blockheight change for the supported currency.

 ### addressesChecked